4n-ch4n/ai-app-backend/README.md

 ## Features

 - **Orthography and Grammar Correction**: An endpoint that takes a text prompt and returns corrections, a user score, and a message.
+- **Pros and Cons Discussion**: An endpoint that provides a balanced discussion of the pros and cons of a given topic.
+- **Pros and Cons Discussion (Streaming)**: A streaming version of the pros and cons discussion endpoint.

 ## Getting Started